 - How will we resource or fund it?

 - Will we be able to complete it in a timeline that makes it worthwhile?

 - Given everything else that’s going on, does it make sense to do it now (i.e. prioritisation)?

 Getting the idea’s owner to pitch it to a decision-making body, we can seek to answer these questions in a single brief session.
 To make this possible, those making the decision need oversight of all potential changes and those currently in-flight (i.e., the portfolio).

 As well as selecting the right things on which to work, governance should also be about intervention when required – whether bringing something back to its scope; pausing it because the resources are needed urgently on something with a higher priority; or cancelling it completely because it no longer makes sense (i.e., it subsequently fails some of those six questions).
 This should be considered irrespective of which stage a project has reached.

 Traditionally, however, after ideas have been approved as projects, there is very little governance oversight until the pre-launch decision.
 Most projects, however, have some form of regular stakeholder review: on projects following agile practices these would be at the end of each sprint, while on waterfall projects there are normally regular project management reviews.
 Whichever form these take, they should be asking the same set of questions as above.

 My strong recommendation is that these reviews should be held in the same session as new ideas being considered, so that interventions can be timed right and prioritisation can be based on the latest live information.
-One of my clients recently referred this as a ‘super-scrum’ meeting; that works for me.
+One of my clients recently referred this as a ‘super-scrum’ meeting (i.e., higher than a scrum of scrums); that works for me.